 Study abroad is a great way for Community and Environmental Sociology majors to enhance what they’re learning in classes on campus.
 Some programs may help students further understand the international issues they discuss in classes and compare national issues to those in other countries.
 Study abroad helps students see communities and the environment from broader, more multicultural perspectives, enhancing their ability to contribute to better communities and a better environment.
 Students may receive a scholarship through Community and Environmental Sociology to support their study abroad.

 As a Community and Environmental Sociology student, you can study abroad during almost any term in your college career, including winter or summer.
 If you begin your planning early and intentionally, it is possible to study abroad, even for a full semester or year, and graduate in four years with a Community and Environmental Sociology major.
 The information below will help in your planning and conversations with your Community and Environmental Sociology advisor.
 For more information on the Community and Environmental Sociology major, visit our website and the Guide page.

-To gain background information about study abroad and the various programs available, attend the Study Abroad Fair on campus, visit the Program Search database on the UW Study Abroad website, and/or meet with CALS Study Abroad Advisors.
+To gain background information about study abroad and the various programs available, attend the Study Abroad Fair on campus, visit the Program Search, and/or meet with CALS Study Abroad Advisors.
 We recommend meeting with your Community and Environmental Sociology advisor to discuss possible programs and course considerations.

 To discuss how studying abroad fits within your career or professional goals in relation to the completion of the Community and Environmental Sociology major, please visit the CALS Career Services webpage to schedule an appointment with a CALS Career Advisor.